Easy Rhubarb Muffins – Simple and Delicious

 rhubarb muffin on white background

 I’m always on the hunt for something new to do with rhubarb, beyond my go to desserts.
-Rhubarb Muffins are quickly becoming my next go to.
+These easy rhubarb muffins are quickly becoming my next go to.
 They give you that sweet-tart tang of rhubarb without the overly sweet, decadent dessert.
 They are my healthy way to bring rhubarb to breakfast.
-There’s something comforting about warm muffins fresh out of the oven—especially when they’re packed with tangy rhubarb and just the right touch of sweetness.
-These homemade rhubarb muffins are a delicious way to use up your rhubarb harvest and make any morning feel a little more special.

 Why You’ll Love These Rhubarb Muffins